rawan4oud/Farm-Management-and-Marketplace-Database-System/README.md

-# 🌾Farm Management and Marketplace Database System 🌾
+# 🌾 Farm Management and Marketplace Database System 🌾
 This repo contains a farm management and marketplace database system.

 ## Description